encode/uvicorn/README.md

 })
 ```

-Send the given message to all connected channels across the network.
+Send a message to all channels in the given group.

 ## Example